eBay/nice-modal-react/README.md

 I believe you must once encountered with the scenario that originally you only needed to show a modal when click a button, then when requirements changed, you need to open the same modal from a different place.
 Then you have to refactor your code to re-consider where to declare the modal.
 The root cause of such annoying things is just because we have not understood the essential of a modal.

-To resolve the problems, we need to re-think how we implement modals in React.

-# Re-think the Modal Usage Pattern in React
+# Rethink the Modal Usage Pattern in React
 According to the [wikipedia](https://en.wikipedia.org/wiki/Modal_window), a modal can be described as:

 > A window that prevents the user from interacting with your application until he closes the window.